MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 - $true: Exchange Online license removals from mailboxes are delayed by 30 days.
 Admins can use the delay to identify potential mistakes and avoid disruptions for affected users.
 - $false: Exchange Online license removals from mailboxes aren't delayed.
 This is the default value.

-Use the TenantAdminNotificationForDelayedDelicensingEnabled parameter to turn on weekly Service Health advisory notifications for admins about the number of Exchange Online delicensed users who are in the 30 day grace period over the last 7 days.
+Use the TenantAdminNotificationForDelayedDelicensingEnabled parameter to turn on weekly Service Health advisory notifications for admins about the number of Exchange Online delicensed users who are in the 30 day grace period during the specified 7 day interval.
 For more information about Service Health, see [How to check Microsoft 365 service health](https://learn.microsoft.com/microsoft-365/enterprise/view-service-health).

 Use the EndUserMailNotificationForDelayedDelicensingEnabled to send affected users periodic email notifications that they're going to lose access to their mailbox.